A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

 We illustrate with a univariate cubic function. \Fig{isocleansol} shows how the MLE and \LTE produce similar estimates in the absence of outliers.
 The true underlying cubit fit $f$ is shown in black and the gray points depict the observations generated from $f$ with additive Gaussian noise.
 The dashed orange line depicts the MLE obtained using generalized PAVA while the solid blue line depicts the \LTE.
 Meanwhile, \Fig{isocontaminatedsol} shows how the MLE is skewed towards the outliers while the \LTE estimate remains less sensitive to them.

-\Fig{iso_mse} depicts results of Monte Carlo simulations comparing the MLE and the \LTE while varying the number of outliers.
-We simulate four datasets with $n=1{,}000$ observations of a cubic function with additive Gaussian noise and $10, 50, 100$, and $200$ outliers, respectively.
-We obtain the MLE using the \verb|gpava| function in the \verb|isotone| package \citep{isotone} for R. We repeat experiments in each scenario $100$ times on a 2.67 GHz Intel Core i5 computer with 12 GB of RAM and present boxplots of the mean squared error (MSE).
+\Fig{isotonic_experiments} depicts results of Monte Carlo simulations comparing the MLE and the \LTE while varying the number of outliers.
+We simulate three datasets with $n=1{,}000$ observations of a cubic function with additive Gaussian noise and $50, 100$, and $200$ outliers, respectively.
+We introduce outliers by selecting points from approximately the $25^{th}$ quartile along the x-axis and assigning them a value equal to slightly less than the maximal polynomial value and additive standard Gaussian noise.
+This corresponds to simulating samples from a bimodal distribution to create high leverage points in the covariate space.
+We employ the \verb|gpava| function in the \verb|isotone| package \citep{isotone} for R to obtain the MLE.
+We obtain $100$ replicates for each scenario on a 3.00 GHz Intel Core i7 computer with 32 GB of RAM and present boxplots of the mean squared error (MSE) and time in seconds.
+We obtain the MSE between the model $\vy$ and the computed solution.

 The MLE produces increasingly larger MSE as the number of outliers increases.
-Meanwhile, the \LTE produces a much smaller increase in MSE for the same number of outliers.
+Meanwhile, the \LTE produces a much smaller increase in MSE for the same number of outliers but requires more time in seconds since the \LTE solution employs multiple computations of the MLE procedure.
 Thus, the \LTE can produce an isotonic regression fit that is much less sensitive to outliers than the MLE.
 This example highlights how our framework can utilize a readily available non-robust isotonic regression solver to automatically perform robust isotonic regression using the L$_{2}$ criterion.